-For Starling Minds, an organization could pay $12 – 60 per employee/annually depending on the level of support teams need for launching, adopting, implementing, and managing each program: Mental Fitness or Return-to-Health.
+For Starling Minds, an organization could pay $12 – 60 per employee/annually for our Mental Fitness program depending on the level of support teams need for launching, adopting, implementing, and program managing.
+Our Return-to-Health program varies but would cost a fraction of the price to human-guided therapy.
 Our services do not cap or limit platform features or sessions.

 What are the customer services offered?